-Deborah Meshulam is a partner at DLA Piper and one of the leaders of its securities enforcement practice.
-She has more than two decades of experience defending and trying the full range of cases arising from allegations of securities law violations, including FCPA and accounting fraud claims, and related breaches of fiduciary duty.
-She conducts cross-border internal and independent investigations for multinational corporations, and regularly advises clients on compliance matters and litigation avoidance.
+Deborah Meshulam is a partner at DLA Piper and a leader in its securities enforcement practice.
+An experienced trial lawyer, she represents clients in the full range of cases arising from allegations of securities law violations and related fiduciary duty breaches.
+She conducts cross-border internal and independent investigations for multinational corporations or their audit committees, often related to FCPA issues, accounting questions, alleged securities law violations, possible ethics breaches and employee misconduct.
+She regularly advises clients on compliance matters and litigation avoidance.
 She has written on securities law and compliance issues, and is a frequent speaker at professional programmes on these topics.
 Ms Meshulam has been recognised in The Legal 500, for her work in securities litigation (defence).
 She is also a past recipient of the Burton Award for Legal Achievement, run in alliance with the Law Library of Congress, in recognition of her effective legal writing.

 Ms Meshulam’s regulatory counselling practice includes advising clients on a wide range of corporate governance and regulatory matters, including financial reporting and disclosure issues; design and implementation of compliance programmes under the securities laws and the FCPA; as well as issues faced by brokers/dealers, investment advisers and other regulated entities.
 She also represents clients in rulemaking proceedings and inquiries from the SEC's divisions of corporate finance, trading and markets, and investment management; the Office of the Chief Accountant; and the Office of Compliance Inspections and Examinations.

 Ms Meshulam received her JD from Columbia University School of Law, where she was a Harlan Fiske Stone Scholar; and her BA from University of Virginia, magna cum laude.
 She is an audit committee member of the non-profit organisation Global Fund to End Modern Slavery.